mrap/rails-mrap-seed/README.md

 -------------------------------------------------------

-Main Terminal: This is where you code/commit/etc. The usual stuff.
+**Main Terminal**: This is where you code/commit/etc. The usual stuff.

 -------------------------------------------------------